 veterans and their families.
 St. Vincent de Paul purchased the foreclosed home at a

 discounted price.
 EWEB volunteers joined many other area individuals and businesses that donated materials and labor.

 If you've ever been to a city of Eugene event, you've probably seen EWEB volunteers handing out free water

-in the utility's cool H2Oasis Booth or at water stations along race routes.
+in the utility's booth or at water stations along race routes.
 Over the years, EWEB volunteers

-have participated in the Eugene Marathon, 2008 Olympic Team Trials–Track and Field, Eugene Celebration, Lane
+have participated in the Eugene Marathon, 2008 and 2012 Olympic Team Trials–Track and Field, Eugene Celebration, Lane

 County Fair and Butte to Butte, providing relief to Eugene residents who could use a free, cold cup of water.

 award recipient for the utility's practices that protect and enhance our community's urban forests.
 In addition

 to EWEB's proactive , EWEB participates in annual tree planting activities.